case-team/CASEUtils/H5_maker/README.md

 padded

-If `--sys` flag is used, additional corrections are applied and dditional columns with info necessary for systematics computation are added
+If `--sys` flag is used, additional corrections are applied and additional columns with info necessary for systematics computation are added

 **sys\_weights** 21 floats: See `sys_weights_map` dictionary inside H5\_maker.py for map of variable name to index.